 If you are interested in being considered as a Senior Supervisor you should provide:

 - a copy of your CV – 4 pages maximum, 12 point Ariel font to include your student supervision record, current and most recent (last five years) funding and publications (ten maximum)

 Send this to GW4-CAT@bristol.ac.uk.
 Your expression of interest will be acknowledged and kept on record.

 When a new Fellow is appointed, the GW4-CAT Directors and Management Board will use expressions of interest to point Fellows towards having discussions with potential supervisors who, in the sole opinion of the GW4-CAT Directors and Management Board, are undertaking research of relevance to that Fellow.

-The final decision on who will be appointed as a Lead Supervisors will be the responsibility of the Fellow in dialogue with the GW4-CAT Directors and Management Board.
+The final decision on who will be appointed as a Senior Supervisor will be the responsibility of the Fellow in dialogue with the GW4-CAT Directors and Management Board.